What makes a denture look natural and real?

 There are basically 4 kinds of dentures:

-- “Immediate” Dentures – this is what we do when you still have a bunch of teeth that need to come out, and you don’t want to go for any period of time with no teeth.
+- “Immediate” Dentures – if you still have a bunch of teeth to come out, and you want teeth right away, this is how we do it.
 Step one is to take molds of your teeth, choose the color and shape and size of your new teeth, send that to the lab for the denture to be made, and when you come in to have the teeth removed, we put in the denture that day.
 Quite literally – you walk out that day with your smile in place, that’s why they’re “immediate.”

 - “Regular” Dentures – if you are already missing your teeth, whether you have a denture now or not, and you need one.
-This process takes a bit longer, usually up to 6 weeks (we do our best to make it faster, but to get it right, sometimes it takes this long), and 3-5 appointments.
+This process takes a bit longer, usually 4-6 weeks (we do our best to make it faster, but to get it right, sometimes it takes this long), and 3-5 appointments.

-- “Implant-Supported” Dentures – to be quite blunt, lower dentures suck, because they don’t have as much to support them.
+- “Implant-Supported” Dentures – honestly, lower dentures suck, because they don’t have as much to support them.
 They move around, fall out, etc (see the YouTube video of the skydiving granny who loses her denture).
 BUT….if you put in dental implants, we can attach the dentures so they’re WAY more secure!

 - Partial Dentures – for patients who still have some good teeth but find multiple implants and crowns too expensive, we can make partial dentures.
 These come in 2 flavors: